Arsiyah: Origins and etymology

-According to Arabic text with French translation "Les Prairies d'or" translated by Charles Barbier de Meynard and Abel Pavet de Courteille.
-This word reads correctly from Arabic as - lariçiyeh.
-Which, according to the "Book of the Huns" by Alexandre Vincent, is translated from the Khazar language - guards.
+According to Arabic text with French translation "Les Prairies d'or" translated by Charles Barbier de Meynard and Abel Pavet de Courteille, the word reads from Arabic as lariçiyeh.
+Which, according to the "Book of the Huns" by Alexandre Vincent, is translated from the Khazar language as guards.

+Status and privileges

-According to Muslim sources, the lariçiyeh formed the core of the Khazar army and were extremely influential in Khazar politics, but these assertions may be designed to exaggerate the importance of the Muslim community in Khazaria.
-The lariçiyeh did often act independently of their government.
-Part of the treaty binding them to Khazar service guaranteed that they would not be used to fight other Muslims.
-In 913, the lariçiyeh ambushed a Varangian fleet that had been granted passage to the Caspian Sea by the Khazar government, wiping out thousands of Rus warriors.
+According to Muslim sources, particularly Al-Masudi, the Arsiyah formed the core of the Khazar army and were extremely influential in Khazar politics.
+They served under a specific treaty with the Khazar king that granted them extensive rights: